 Lolisa’s childhood was full of fun and adventure.
-Though she was the second oldest of four children living in the house, Lolisa often took the role as the oldest.
-Lolisa and her family attended church on a regular basis.
-Lolisa, on her own, often went to church five days out of the week.
+Though she was the second oldest of four children living in the house, Lolisa often took the role of the oldest.
+Lolisa and her family attended church on a regular basis; though on her own — Lolisa often went to church five days out of the week.

-Lolisa continue to dedicate her time to school, writing poetry and attending church all of which were things that gave her joy and happiness.
-In the fall of 2003 at the age of sixteen, Lolisa started to feel ill.
-The discomfort turned into uncontrollable pain and when it had reached a breaking point her mother carried her into the hospital, demanding answers.
-After a week, seeing countless doctors and having multiple tests, the doctors learned the cause of Lolisa’s pain — esophagitis.
+Lolisa continued to dedicate her time to school, writing poetry, and attending church — all of which were things that gave her joy and happiness.
+In the fall of 2003, at the age of sixteen, Lolisa started to feel ill.
+The discomfort turned into uncontrollable pain and when it had reached a breaking point, her mother carried her into the hospital, demanding answers.
+After a week of seeing countless doctors and having multiple tests, the doctors learned the cause of Lolisa’s pain — esophagitis.
 Lolisa was released from the hospital at ninety-five pounds and was able to continue life as she knew it before she got sick.

 Lolisa started to feel better and went back to living her life.
-On January 20, 2004 the phone rang and she learned news that would change her life forever.
+On January 20, 2004, the phone rang and she learned news that would change her life forever.
 Lolisa, with her mother on the other phone, learned she was HIV positive.
 The next day, together, they visited a clinic to learn more about the disease she was living with.
 Lolisa learned that the high level of virus in her blood indicated that the virus had been with Lolisa for at least ten years and that her mother should be tested also.
-It was at that point that Lolisa’s learned her mother was living with HIV and the conclusion was made that Lolisa most likely was born with the virus.
+It was at that point that Lolisa learned her mother had been living with HIV, and the conclusion was made that Lolisa was most likely born with the virus.